 Guidance for Face Masks and Coverings

-Appropriate use of face masks or coverings is critical in minimizing risk to others near you.
-They must cover your mouth and nose, or you could spread COVID-19 to others—even if you do not feel sick.
+Appropriate use of face masks or coverings minimizes risk to others near you.
+To function properly, they must cover your mouth and nose, or you could spread COVID-19 to others—even if you do not feel sick.
 The mask or cloth face covering is not a substitute for social distancing or proper handwashing.

 Adelphi follows the CDC recommendations for acceptable face coverings.
 They include but are not limited to cloth-based face coverings, two-ply gaiters and disposable masks that cover both the mouth and nose; bandanas and buffs are not acceptable face coverings, and masks with valves or vents do not offer adequate protection and should not be used while on campus.